Chas-Advance-Grupp-4/backend/app/README.md

 ## Backend API — Quick Local Run

-This guide helps you get the backend running locally for frontend development
+This guide helps you get the backend running locally for frontend development.

 ---